middyjs/middy/docs/README.md

 ## FAQ
 ### My lambda keep timing out without responding, what do I do?
 Likely your event loop is not empty.
-This happens when you have a database connect still open.
-Checkout the `@middy/do-not-wait-for-empty-event-loop`.
+This happens when you have a database connect still open for example.
+Checkout `@middy/do-not-wait-for-empty-event-loop`.

-### I'm getting `TypeError [ERR_UNKNOWN_FILE_EXTENSION]: Unknown file extension ".json" for ...` when I try to import json using `{ "type": "module"}`
-JSON modules are still experimental in Node.js v14.
-You need to enable if with a flag.
-You can add flags to AWS Lambda by using the env [`NODE_OPTIONS`](https://nodejs.org/api/cli.html#cli_node_options_options).

 ## Available middlewares